bluss/pyproject-local-kernel/FAQ.md

 ## Does it work with with Pipenv?

 1. Add ipykernel to the environment packages
-2. Configure the python run command in local pyproject file
+2. Configure the Python run command in local pyproject file

 ```toml
 [tool.pyproject-local-kernel]